mims-harvard/TDC/README.md

 ```

 You can see all the datasets belonging to a task via:

 ```python
 from tdc.utils import retrieve_dataset_names
 retrieve_dataset_names('ADME')
 ```

-Explore all therapeutic tasks and datasets in the [website](https://zitniklab.hms.harvard.edu/TDC/overview/)!
+See all therapeutic tasks and datasets on the [TDC website](https://zitniklab.hms.harvard.edu/TDC/overview/)!

 ## TDC Data Functions